AKRASH-Nadeem/DownTimeWP/README.md

 1. Deactivate the plugin from the **Plugins** page in WordPress.
 2. Optionally, you can delete the plugin from the same page.
 3. If you want to remove the plugin’s settings, the plugin will automatically clean up after itself by removing the saved settings when uninstalled.

+## Performance

+**DownTimeWP** is designed with performance in mind.
+It is a lightweight plugin and will not negatively impact the performance of your website.
+It operates quietly in the background, making minimal use of system resources.

+## Support

+If you encounter any issues or have questions, feel free to open an issue in the [GitHub repository](https://github.com/AKRASH-Nadeem/DownTimeWP) or contact us via email.

 ## Frequently Asked Questions (FAQ)